valerieniloinsigh31/footnote-app/README.md

 A separate view created by the moderator/administrator, showcases the most popular idea of the day and has a variety of quotes from writers and pictures of famous writers.
 It will also have a button called 'Inspire me'.
 This button will generate three random footnotes (of all of the hundreds of footnotes stored on the database for the apps) and post three of them at a time.
 One in each circular shaped bubble, to create a dream like effect.
 The footnotes will be deliberately without context and the randomness/incongruity/unrelatedness with one another may be humorous or profound and hopefully inspire the user.

 ## Filter on FootNotes under idea for different users
+ I will insert a filter option on the footnotes left on ideas that users can filter by.
+It will be linked to the profile of the people who left the footnotes so filter fields will consist of their favourite genre, their favourite author, where they are from, their gender, ther style etc.

 ## Order footnotes by amount of likes
+ I will add a like button to the footnotes and add a filter that will allow the user to order the footnotes by most liekd

 ## Order idea cards on summary page by most liked

-## The main image that appears on the idea will be also uploaded by the app user, it will be connected to their mobile.
-F
-uture features: Additional model for the person who owns the idea can soft-delete their idea and all corresponding footnotes at any time so that that the view becomes private and visible to only them...this will be a good way to ensure that the summary page doesn't become oversaturated.
+ I will also set up a system of how the cards appear on the summary/landing page.
+The most popular(most liked) ideas will appear on the first page and so on.

+## Order idea cards on summary page by which idea received the most amount of footnotes

-Summary page, there will be a filter option inserted to order ideas either by how many green ticks they received or how many FootNotes they received.
+On the summary page, the user will be able to toggler between whether they want the ideas ordered by how many green ticks they received or how many FootNotes they received.

-The cascade delete effect is in place so once an idea is deleted, all accompanying footnotes will be deleted as well.

 # UX Design